 Did Ruckman influence the author?
-The question is easily answered, as the Bibliography lists no less than 10 items by Peter Ruckman.
+The question is easily answered, as the Bibliography lists no less than 10 works by Peter Ruckman.
 Also the Acknowledgments page had the following to say:

 This booklet is largely based on the works of Dr. Peter S. Ruckman, who more than anyone else has shown me the glories of the King James Bible, and whose expositions of scripture have been a blessing to my soul.
 Many, many thanks to him, and to the Pensacola Bible Institute, which he heads.

 In 1992 James Son printed a book by the title The New Athenians.
-Notice what he wrote on p.
+Notice this statement in the book in which he takes Ruckman’s double inspiration concept a step further on p.
 25:

 I believe that the Authorized Version is the inspired, infallible, inerrant, immutable, pure word of God to English speaking people.
 (I not only believe in DOUBLE inspiration [which the NEW Athenians reject], but, also, I believe in TRIPLE INSPIRATION.
 I believe that God not only inspired the writers in the original languages, but also the New Testament writers when they TRANSLATED the Hebrew passages into the Greek, and the translators of the Authorized Version as they made their selection of English words.)